Cas9: DNA cleavage

-The cleavage efficiency of Cas9 depends on numerous factors.
-A key requirement is the presence of a valid PAM at the non-target strand 3 nucleotides downstream from the cleavage site.
-The canonical PAM sequence for S. Pyogenes Cas9 is NGG, but alternative motifs are tolerated with lower cleavage activity.
-The most efficient alternative PAM motifs for the wild-type S. Pyogenes Cas9 are NAG and NGA.
-The sequence composition at the target DNA site complementary to the 20 nucleotide spacer region of the gRNA also affects cleavage efficiency.
+Cleavage efficiency depends on several factors, including PAM recognition, nucleotide composition of the 20 nucleotide spacer-complementary region of the gRNAm.
 The most relevant nucleotide composition properties that impact efficiency are those in the PAM-proximal region.
 Free energy changes of nucleic acids are also highly relevant in defining cleavage activity.
-In addition to efficiency, the nucleotide composition of the five nucleotides closest to the PAM in the target sequence also affects the scission profile, influencing whether DNA cleavage is blunt or staggered.
 Guide RNAs that bind to the DNA forming a duplex that falls into a restricted range of binding free energy changes that excludes extremely weak or stable bindings generally perform efficiently.
 Stable guide RNA folding conformations can also impair cleavage.